Weakly interacting massive particle: Direct detection

 Direct detection refers to the observation of the effects of a WIMP-nucleus collision as the dark matter passes through a detector in an Earth laboratory.
 While most WIMP models indicate that a large enough number of WIMPs must be captured in large celestial bodies for indirect detection experiments to succeed, it remains possible that these models are either incorrect or only explain part of the dark matter phenomenon.
 Thus, even with the multiple experiments dedicated to providing indirect evidence for the existence of cold dark matter, direct detection measurements are also necessary to solidify the theory of WIMPs.

 Although most WIMPs encountering the Sun or the Earth are expected to pass through without any effect, it is hoped that a large number of dark matter WIMPs crossing a sufficiently large detector will interact often enough to be seen—at least a few events per year.
-The general strategy of current attempts to detect WIMPs is to find very sensitive systems that can be scaled up to large volumes.
+The general strategy of current attempts to detect WIMPs is to find very sensitive systems that can be scaled to large volumes.
 This follows the lessons learned from the history of the discovery, and (by now routine) detection, of the neutrino.